iwarra/my-portfolio/src/content/vue-data-binding-2023-12-11.md

 ---
 title: Vue Data Binding
+date: 2023-12-11
 category:
   - Vue
   - JavaScript
 language: en
-excerpt: "Two-way data binding in Vue with the use of v-model. "
+summary: "Two-way data binding in Vue with the use of v-model."
 ---
 To bind data from forms (such as input, select value, etc) use v-model in the template combined with reactivityAPIs on the JavaScript side.